 - Current rule allows a project's COD to be extended up to 4 years from completion of Class Year Study.
-Further extensions require demonstration of reasonable progress against project milestones in the IA. - NYISO has concerns about allowing longer extensions in the absence of re-studies or adjustments to secured cost estimates.
+Further extensions require demonstration of reasonable progress against project milestones in the IA. - NYISO does not propose a different COD extension period, but does propose to revise the criteria for demonstrating reasonable progress: - Reasonable progress need not be tied to milestones in the Interconnection Agreement - COD extension can be requested prior to executing an Interconnection Agreement - NYISO has concerns about allowing longer extensions in the absence of re-studies or adjustments to secured cost estimates but is considering potential process changes discussed on the following slide.